hitesh97/candiate-test/SUBMISSION.md

 - Preserve other tasks when deleting one
 - No changes when deleting non-existent ID

-**Storage Persistence:**

-- Save tasks to storage after adding a task
+**Import Task Functionality:**

+- Import tasks from existing tasks array
-- Save tasks to storage after updating a task
+- Generate new IDs for all imported tasks to prevent conflicts
+- Merge imported tasks with existing ones
+- Preserve existing tasks when importing new ones
+- Handle multiple task imports in single operation

+**Duplicate Task Functionality:**

+- Duplicate task with new ID and createdAt timestamp
+- Copy all fields except id and createdAt
+- Create new array for tags to ensure immutability
+- Do not modify original task when duplicating
+- Handle duplicating non-existent task gracefully
-- Save tasks to storage after deleting a task
+- Save duplicated task to storage
-- Handle initial load without unnecessary saves
-- Async persistence with proper error handling
+- Duplicate task with all optional fields preserved

 **Testing Approach:**
 Used vitest with @testing-library/react's renderHook for testing custom hooks.
 Mocked localStorage operations by spying on taskHelpers functions (loadTasksFromStorage, saveTasksToStorage) to isolate hook logic from storage implementation.
 Used waitFor to handle async operations and state updates.
 Mocked Date.now() and Date.prototype.toISOString() to test ID and timestamp generation.
 Verified abort mechanism prevents state updates after unmount.
-Tested all CRUD operations and their side effects on storage persistence.
+Tested all CRUD operations, import functionality, task duplication with proper immutability for tags arrays, and their side effects on storage persistence.

+**Test Status:**
+✅ All 25 tests passing.
+Complete coverage of CRUD operations, import functionality, duplicate functionality with proper array copying for immutability, and storage persistence.

 ---